freenas/freenas-docs/userguide/directoryservice.rst

 It can take a few minutes after configuring the Active Directory service for the AD information to be populated to the %brand% system.
-Once populated, the AD users and groups will be available in the drop-down menus of the "Permissions" screen of a volume/dataset.
+Once populated, the AD users and groups will be available in the drop-down menus of the :guilabel:`Permissions` screen of a volume/dataset.
 For performance reasons, every available user may not show in the listing.
 However, it will autocomplete all applicable users when typing in a username.

 The Active Directory users and groups that have been imported to the
 %brand% system can be shown by using these commands from the %brand%